 Ticks don’t like to cross paths lined with wood chips or gravel.
 Think of it like humans walking over glass—not pleasant.
 Place a gravel or wood chip buffer zone between lawns and wooded areas to help keep ticks from crossing onto your property.

 Ticks can often be found crawling around sloppy woodpiles in shaded areas.
 If you keep the wood neatly stacked and in a spot that gets some sun, it’ll dry out faster.
 Remember, moist, wooded areas are inviting for ticks, while sunny, dry conditions are not.
+(See the video below for how to chop wood like a champ!)

 While the chemical DEET is a good chemical tick repellent, it contains ingredients that can harm both you and the environment.
 If you must use chemical tick repellents, be sure to follow the instructions closely, but if you want to skip it, there are ways to learn How To Stay Bug Free Without Dangerous DEET.
 For instance, since you can’t douse your yard with DEET—nor would you want to—you might try planting American beauty-berry bushes.
 They’re handsome plants and the leaves have been shown to repel ticks.